 |They can make an order to investment banks, traders will represent clients to execute the deal.
 This way is risk-free for investment banks.
 Income comes from commission.||They will ask investment banks to commit capital, so the banks are taking risk.
 If traders buy back stock of Amazon below $200, the bank makes profit.
 If above $200, the bank loses money.
 This way traders will earn money from bid-ask spread||Traders will use the firm’s own money to make profit through direct investment rather than earning commission and fee by executing on behalf of clients.|

-When it comes to proprietary trading, it is banned in investment banks.
+When it comes to proprietary trading, it is banned in investment banks according to The Volcker Rule.
 Traders will spend most of their time being a market maker (only connect buyers and sellers together).